Great Britain has always been at the forefront of the European arts, and that is even truer when it comes to music.

 The Academy offers one-on-one lessons, masterclasses, pro courses and summer drum camps.

-Their 150m2 facilities were purposely built for high-quality drum tuition and all the equipment there is state of the art.
+Their 150m-squared facilities were purposely built for high-quality drum tuition and all the equipment there is state of the art.

 This is one of the rare music school in the country to be completely focused on teaching how to play the drums.

-Music Nation Leeds was founded in 2012 with the aim to “promote music education and development in fun and engaging ways and to provide a variety of learning opportunities so that anyone can get involved in music, no matter what their current skills and aspirations are.”
+Music Nation Leeds was founded in 2012 to "promote music education and development in fun and engaging ways and to provide a variety of learning opportunities so that anyone can get involved in music, no matter what their current skills and aspirations are."

 Their drum lesson programs welcome any level and focus on teaching how to play, to understand, to practice and to learn how to play the drums.